echo2echo/Perl-Web-Images/README.md

 The "find" command will retrieve all the "jpg", "JPG" or "jpeg" images in your public folder containing your images.
 The script makes image file names case insensitive.

-Images to be displayed will be sorted alphanumerically with six images per page (You can change this if you would like
+Images to be displayed will be sorted alphanumerically with six images per page as the current setting.
+(You can change this if you would like.)

-Arrange photo file names alphanumerically to determine display order when running this script
+Arrange photo file names alphanumerically to determine display order when running this scrip

 Place the perl script in a folder in your cgi-bin.
 Something like /usr/lib/cgi-bin/MyGallery